sedostheatre/sedos.co.uk/input/shows/2026-the-curious-incident-of-the-dog-in-the-night-time.md

 * Wednesday 1 April, 7-10pm - first round auditions
 * Sunday 12 April, 10am-6pm - recalls (by invitation)

-The workshop, auditions and recalls will all take place at King’s Square, Blackwell House, Pankhurst Terrace, King Square, London EC1Y 8DY
+The workshop, auditions and recalls will all take place at King’s Square Community Centre, Blackwell House, Pankhurst Terrace, London EC1Y 8DY

 **The Curious Incident of the Dog in the Night-Time** Adapted by Simon Stephens\